brh55/google-news-rss/readme.md

 [Language](https://sites.google.com/site/tomihasa/google-language-codes#interfacelanguage) of the results within Google News. `IE: pt-BR`

 **Returns:** `Promise` that resolves 10 formatted articles

+#### extraParams
+**Type:** `object`<br>

+Any additional query params that are appended to RSS url to refine the results.
+Please note, there aren't any officially documented parameters so your mileage may vary.
+Feel free to experiment with some of the params listed on this [blog post provided by i-tweak](http://i-tweak.blogspot.com/2013/10/google-news-search-parameters-missing.html).

 ## Article Properties
 | Properties   | Description                                    | Example                                                                                                                                                                                                                                                                             |